hapax/hapax.github.io/assets/simple-physics.md

 Assuming they are distributed at random over the landmass of the globe, and you do not deviate when you spot one, give a rough estimate of the number of elephants you are likely to collide with.
-(To make life easy, model yourself and the elephant as spheres.)
+(Model yourself and the elephant as spheres.)

 ---